 The Company considers all highly liquid debt instruments with original maturities of three months or less to be cash equivalents.
-As of September 30, 2015 and December 31, 2014, the Company had cash equivalents of \$18 and \$0, respectively.
+As of December 31, 2015 and December 31, 2014, the Company had no cash equivalents.

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (SEE INDEPENDENT AUDITOR'S REPORT) (AMOUNTS SHOWN IN THOUSANDS)